 TrunkSpace: You attended college on a baseball scholarship.
 Was a career in the MLB, working your way up through the minors, one that you actually saw yourself pursuing as well?

 Smith: Absolutely.
 I had my early 20s all mapped out.
 I would play two years of college baseball at Okanagan College, which I found out would only count as one year at an NCAA school in the U.S. Then after I got my degree in business and had played five years of college ball, I would start to make my way through the minors with a hope to get to the MLB.
-After my first year of college ball though something made me feel that I wasn’t on the right path.
+I was a pretty decent baseball player so I thought I stood a chance playing baseball for my career.
+I bought new bats, a protective cup, some training nets and even a pitching machine, to make sure I had the best equipment for training.
+I used to train every night of the week and I honestly put my heart and soul into the game.
+After my first year of college ball though, something made me feel that I wasn’t on the right path.
+I loved watching the sport, and placing bets on Online Sportsbooks but playing baseball started to become a chore for me.
+Watching it on TV and in a stadium was exciting, but when I played myself, it just wasn’t the same.
 I discussed this with my parents, who have always been supportive of my life goals, and they were the ones who suggested that maybe I give acting a try.
 Immediately, I felt that was what I should be doing with my life and within six months I had uprooted my life to Vancouver, B.C. to pursue acting.

 TrunkSpace: In the world of acting, is there an equivalent to the minors of baseball?
 Is there a place where you felt like you had to pay your dues until you got the call to the big show?